meniga/.github/README.md

 made on one branch (`source`) with another branch (`target`).
 If the merge fails then a pull request is created.

+## Create Release (.NET)

+This workflow demonstrates how you can create a GitHub Release.
+This workflow targets the `linux-x64` and `windows-x64` platforms and creates a release for each one.

-## Legacy CI
+## psake CI

-This workflow simply demonstrates how you can use a self-hosted Windows runner to migrate a legacy build process that relies on `psake` as an example.
+This workflow demonstrates how you can use a self-hosted Windows runner to migrate a legacy build process that relies on internal tooling and `psake`.

 > This workflow should only be used as a temporary solution for build processes that still rely on legacy build tools and cannot migrate to cloud runners

+## psake TryCI

+Same as psake CI, except for running `psake tryci`

 ## Publish NuGet Packages (.NET)